 Specialist sessions aim to attract professionals in the areas on which they focus.
-They cover all streams and present detailed information with a more focussed approach than Recent advances sessions.
+They cover all streams and present detailed information with a more focused approach than Recent advances sessions.
 Sessions relevant to basic scientists and clinicians will run on each day of the Conference, plus additional sessions that may be relevant to both, as well as other audiences.

 Bench to bedside and back sessions

 These sessions generally present site-specific research with a cross-cutting approach that covers basic, translational and clinical science.
 Sites are identified by the Scientific Committee and change every year unless there are important developments or new data on a specific site that has been included before.